kristijanH1998/mcp-server-tester/README.md

 Server registrations and experiment results are stored in memory:
 Pros: Simple, fast, and sufficient for an MVP.
-Cons: Data is lost on backend restart.
+Data is preserved on backend restart thanks to SQLite persistence.
-Persistence (e.g., SQLite) was intentionally omitted to keep the scope minimal.

 ### Experiment Execution